balena-io/debugging-masterclass/README.md

 #### 1.2 Access Restrictions

 There are limits on what a support agent may do with a device they have been granted access to.
-This includes the alteration of service and environment variables and configurations (both application and device).
+This includes the alteration of variables and configurations (both fleet and device).

 Whilst this sounds like a limitation, it ensures that a device being investigated for an issue cannot be unnecessarily altered or modified.
 Support